-With students descending on university campuses once again for this year’s Freshers Week, Ciaran, from GamCare’s Youth team highlights the key signs students should be mindful of when gambling at university.
+Students have been descending on university campuses once again for this year’s Freshers Week.
+Our Lived Experience & Participation Manager, Ciaran, highlights the key signs students should be mindful of when gambling at university…

 For any students who are gambling at university, here are five signs to be mindful of: